Marc-AntoineA/A2P/README.md

 ```
 build the complete application in a `/build` folder, automatically served by the backend in the relative path: `/` (static-files in path `/static-applicant`).

-### TODO
-- Allow supervisers and applicants to forgot their password

 License
 ----
 MIT